7 Best Long-Term Dividend Stocks to Buy Now

 An easy way to pick stocks with long records of rising dividends is to pick a few companies from the Dividend Aristocrats group, or the Dividend Kings subset.
 These are S&P 500 stocks whose individual market capitalization exceeds $3 billion and that have boosted their annual dividend consecutively for at least the past 25 or 50 years, respectively.

 Another way to pick the best long-term dividend stocks is to use a screening tool like the Dividend Screener tool available at DividendInvestor.com.
-The seven equities on the list below are companies with the highest yields that also have a market capitalization of at least $1 billion, have delivered positive total returns over the trailing 12 months and have records of at least 10 years of consecutive annual dividend hikes.
+The seven equities on the list below are companies with the highest yields that also have a market capitalization of at least $1 billion and have records of at least 10 years of consecutive annual dividend hikes.

 7 Best Long-Term Dividend Stocks: #7